goliathuy/gitCleanHistory/GITHUB_RELEASE_CONTENT.md

 - **Changelog**: [CHANGELOG.md](https://github.com/goliathuy/gitCleanHistory/blob/master/CHANGELOG.md)
 - **Issues**: Report bugs or request features in [Issues](https://github.com/goliathuy/gitCleanHistory/issues)

-## 🎉 Community
+## 🤝 Contributing

 Help us improve GitCleanHistory:
 - ⭐ **Star** this repository if you find it useful
 - 🐛 **Report bugs** via GitHub Issues
 - 💡 **Suggest features** for future releases
 - 🤝 **Contribute** via Pull Requests

 ---

-**Download the assets below** or use the installation commands above to get started!
+**Download the assets below** to get started with GitCleanHistory!

-> **Note**: This release has been extensively tested and verified working with automated test suite.
-Safe for production use with proper backup procedures.
+> **Note**: This tool has been tested and verified working with automated test suite.
+Ready for production use with proper backup procedures.